-It may be that it takes us a century (or maybe less, maybe more, maybe never) until we find out if the axiom of rot is or isn't true, as our computing capacities may need to improve before we can know.
+It may be that it takes us a century until we find out if the axiom of rot is or isn't true, as our computing capacities may need to improve before we can know.
 As time goes by the "freshness" of the theory slowly diminishes, until such a time as it is revealed to be rotten at which time it is discarded (or it keeps perpetually fresh if we did hit the jackpot and the number is a prime).